 Who knows what seeing my Facebook message might have brought up for her, if that was in fact her?
 I will never know.
 I never knew where she went after leaving my cul-de-sac, and I never knew where she went after that last voicemail I remember receiving around the time of my 19th birthday over a decade ago.
 I need to be at peace knowing that the time we spent together was beautiful and funny and warm and it served its purpose to show us off onto our separate ways.

 I do know that wherever she is, she is discovering her own journey and learning who she is meant to be, and has been all along.
-I am able to both mourn the loss of her in my life, but hope that there’s cause to celebrate the presence of her own self in hers.
+I am able to both mourn the loss of her in my life, and hope that there’s cause to celebrate the presence of her own self in hers.
 Because she was lightness personified.
 I always saw it.
 I’m not sure she did.
 I can only hope her eyes have been opened to her brilliance.
 She sparkled with mischief.
 Her chin was clefted just like mine.

 Never miss a post.
 Ever.
 Sign up + join the WANT movement: